S1aX0r/Ghosted/Ghosted.md

 ### 4. Signal ###

 Signal has been praised for its security and privacy, however it is not anonymous.
 Signal does provide great security features for encrypted communications as well as routing calls through Signal owned proxies.
 Signal does require a phone number, so a phone number must be acquired anonymously.
-Usernames are a feauter of Signal which adds an extra sense of security and privacy.
+Usernames are allowed in Signal which adds an extra sense of security and privacy.

 ### In Conclusion ###